 C. Crane Solar/Wind-Up Radio AM/FM/Weather/LED Flashlight

-There are literally countless makes and models of flashlights.
-Every time that I look, I find another one that ‘I want’ 😉 With that said, the following handheld flashlight is insanely bright…
+There are literally countless makes and models of flashlights!
+Every time that I look, I find another one that ‘I want’ ;)

-The most common size battery, the ‘AA’ size, is now available as a rechargeable battery.
-The absolute best that I currently know of are the following:
+The most common size battery, the ‘AA’ size, is available as a rechargeable battery.
+I wrote about what I consider to be one of the best rechargeable batteries: